 The Star of the Show: The Dedicated Putter Well

 Finally, your putter goes into its own dedicated, oversized slot.
-Ping included this for a few very good_reasons:
+Ping included this for a few very good reasons:

 Final Thoughts